top of page

 Requirement for maintaining the visa status

-M-1 visa students are required to have 18 to 22 clock hours per week in their course of study.
+M-1 visa students are required to maintain a full time schedule and check in 5 days a week.
 Other requirements may apply.
-Please consult a WIFA representative for additional information.
+Please consult a WIFA PDSO for additional information.

 English proficiency

-While there are no requirements for taking an English test, in the meeting with your WIFA representative you should demonstrate you have the required English language skills.
-You may also be requested to have a phone interview with the WIFA Chief Pilot.
+While there are no requirements for taking an English proficiency exam, in the meeting with your WIFA PDSO, you will be expected to demonstrate english fluency.